imagej/imagej.github.io/_pages/plugins/cover-maker.md

 Before we start searching for images we must decide on the dominant aspect ratio present in our image set.
 Obviously, since the tiles have all the same dimensions, different aspect ratios of input images would cause deformation during down-sampling to that common tile dimension.
 Fortunately, since CoverMaker is targeting scientific imaging, in most cases a large image database will have a uniform or one dominant aspect ratio.

-{% include thumbnail src='/media/plugins/create-database-dialog.png' title='Input and output parameters dialog'%} The user must also specify the **aspect ratio** and **base directory** under which the images are to be found.
+{% include img align='right' src='create-database-dialog' width=200 title='Input and output parameters dialog' %} The user must also specify the **aspect ratio** and **base directory** under which the images are to be found.

 The output parameters are the **minimum and maximum tile width and height** of the downsampled tiles.
 These should be compatible with the aspect ratio (for convenience the width and height are linked in the Dialog box).
 Users can specify a range of tile dimensions (by specifying minimum and maximum widths and heights) and the script will generate scalings between those bound in increments of one pixel.
 Note that the range should not be very broad (typically between 10 and 20 pixels).
 When the minimum and maximum are the same only single tile size will be generated.

 Finally the user must specify the **originals width and height** to which the images should be scaled.
 If these dimensions are the same as the dominant image dimensions on the filesystem, no scaling will occur, however this will duplicate every image encountered during the search.
 The resulting zip archive could become too large.
 Note that the images need not be very large as they will be scaled down again when CoverMaker outputs the final image at reasonable resolution.

-{% include thumbnail src='/media/plugins/covermaker-database-log.png' title='Progress log'%} The script will then recursively traverse the directory tree under this root looking for images with extensions *jpeg*, *jpe* and *jpg*.
+{% include img align='right' src='covermaker-database-log' width=200 title='Progress log' %} The script will then recursively traverse the directory tree under this root looking for images with extensions *jpeg*, *jpe* and *jpg*.
 The extensions to be searched are currently hardcoded.
 During the search the script will write into ImageJ log the images it encountered and what is being done with them.
 Hopefully most images will have the matching aspect ratio specified above and will be scaled.
 Images with different aspect ratios will be skipped.

 The output of the script are two types of files:

--   tif stacks containing downsampled image tiles of the specified dimensions (the naming convention is width\_height.tif, i.e. for 12x9 pixel tiles 12\_9.tif).
+-   tif stacks containing downsampled image tiles of the specified dimensions (the naming convention is `width_height.tif`, i.e. for 12x9 pixel tiles `12_9.tif`).
 Separate tif file for each output tile size will be generated
 -   one zip archive of the original images scaled to the size specified in the parameters **original width** and **original height** (note that this file should NOT be unzipped)

 Both output files are saved in the **base directory**.
 They can be directly used in the CoverMaker plugin.